Campus Recreation

 Distance: 3.7 miles on a loop trail

-• Notes: A fun hike that is great for all levels of hikers.
-This trail is not well marked and can be difficult to follow the right trail, it might be helpful to carry the All-trails app for guidance or follow the crowds as this Is a heavily traveled hike.
-Dogs are welcome on trail but must be on leash.
+This fun hike is great for all levels of hikers.
+The trail is not well marked and can be difficult to follow, so it might be helpful to carry the AllTrails app for guidance or follow the crowds since this Is a heavily traveled hike.
+Dogs are welcome on the trail but must be on a leash.

 East Wing Mountain Trail